21 Tier Street House

 Delmar was apparently quite skilled in such tactics as he built a large real estate fortune, but not without the help of his wife Mary.
 When she died in 1902, Mary's obituary called her "one of the shrewdest women real estate operators in the city."
-It was she who purchased the land which the house was to be built on.
+She purchased the land on which the house was to be built.

 The Delmars hired City Island builder Samuel Booth to erect the house for them